WuChao-2024/tros_en_wuc_check_fork/docs/apps/car_audio_control.md

         "go backward": move back.
 ```

 The above log snippet captures the output from the audio control package after its launch.
-The log content indicates that the wake-up word configured for this voice control module is "Hello Horizon", and the command words for controlling the movement of the robot are: "move forward", "move backward", "rotate left", "rotate right".
+The log content indicates that the wake-up word configured for this voice control module is "Hello Horizon", and the chinese command words for controlling the movement of the robot are: “向前走”、“向后退”、“向左转”，“向右转”.

-On the PC side, you can use the `ros2 topic list` command in the terminal to query the topic information of the Horizon RDK:
+On the PC, you can use the `ros2 topic list` command in the terminal to query the topic information of the Horizon RDK:

 ```shell
 $ ros2 topic list